I’m an audio producer, broadcast journalist and reporter based in my home city of Glasgow.

 I have bylines in The Guardian, National Geographic, Vittles, Noble Rot, The List’s Eating & Drinking Guide, The Sunday Times, Pellicle, The Fence, Greater Govanhill, Wicked Leeks, Cask & Still, Glug, The Daily Record, and many more.

-I have a specialism in food and drink writing.
+I also have a specialism in food and drink writing.
 I worked as a restaurant reviewer for the List’s Eating & Drinking Guide for five years, and have written about the politics of food and drink for national newspapers, as well as leading independent publications and magazines.

 I reviewed Edinburgh Fringe shows for the Sunday Times and The Skinny, and have worked at newspapers as a journalist and subeditor.
-More recently, I have been focusing on land reform, as well as topics such as urban planning.